headunderheels/hfofo-beamline/README.md

 and LiH wedge absorbers) from extracted lattice data and assembles it into `beamline` field/material objects for tracking.

-`beamline` is the general library; this repo is one concrete channel built on it.

 ## Layout

 ```